 SWAN is a free service and may be able to help you in some situations.
 We work with people with disability and their families to improve knowledge and understanding about the NDIS, mainstream, and disability services, and can attend meetings with you as an advocate if needed.
 It can be helpful to speak with a peer support organisation like SWAN before important meetings, to help you prepare.
 If you know more, and feel prepared, you will feel more confident in meetings.

 Here are some other organisations that offer advocacy support:

 Advocacy WA

 4 Plaza Street, South Bunbury WA

 Phone: (08) 9721 6444

 Website: swanautism.org.au/advocacy-wa

 Sussex Street Community Law Services

 29 Sussex Street, East Victoria Park WA

 Phone: (08) 6253 9500

 Website: swanautism.org.au/sussex-st-comm-law

-Albany Community Legal Centre
+Great Southern Community Legal Service

-129 Grey Street West, Albany WA
+4/15 Peels Place, Albany WA

 Phone: (08) 9842 8566

-Website: swanautism.org.au/albany-clc
+Website: swanautism.org.au/gt-southern-cls

 Midland Information Debt & Legal Advocacy Service (MIDLAS)

+Support Services

 23 Old Great Northern Highway, Midland WA

 Phone: (08) 9250 2123

 Website: swanautism.org.au/midlas

 You can also find disability advocacy services in your area using the

 Department of Social Service's Advocacy Finder website:

 swanautism.org.au/ask-izzy-advocacy-finder

 Developmental Disability WA (DDWA) have some great information booklets about advocacy on their website: swanautism.org.au/ddwa-ind-advocacy

 Easy Read advocacy information on the Women with Disabilities Australia (WWDA) website :

 swanautism.org.au/your-rights-easy-read